xitop/edzed/docs/filters.rst

     Add data items, existing values for the same key will be overwritten.

-  .. classmethod:: default(key1=value1, key2=value2, ...)
+  .. classmethod:: setdefault(key1=value1, key2=value2, ...)

-    Add data items, but only if such key is not present already.
+    Add data items, but only if such key is not already present.

   .. classmethod:: copy(srckey, dstkey)

     Copy the value associated with the *srckey* (must exist) to *dstkey*:
     ``data[dstkey] = data[srckey]``

+  .. classmethod:: rename(srckey, dstkey)

+    Rename a key.
+Like :meth:`copy`, but the *srckey* item is deleted afterward.

   .. classmethod:: delete(key1, key2, ...)